arturo-j-martinez-ii/tlens/README.md

 ![image alt](https://github.com/arturo-j-martinez-ii/arglassestranscribe/blob/main/images%20for%20README/5%20-%20Fan%20and%20Bottom%20Closed%20Together.jpeg?raw=true)
 19d.
 Flip the Pi and insert the microSD card into the Raspberry Pi 5 ![image alt](https://github.com/arturo-j-martinez-ii/arglassestranscribe/blob/main/images%20for%20README/6%20-%20Where%20microSD%20Inserts.jpeg?raw=true) ![image alt](https://github.com/arturo-j-martinez-ii/arglassestranscribe/blob/main/images%20for%20README/7%20-%20microSD%20Inserted.jpeg?raw=true)

-Keep the lid off as we'll need to make some modifications to fit the wire through and can test if the OLED functions properly!
+Keep the lid off as we'll need to make some modifications to fit the wires through and can test if the OLED functions properly!

 Now you can flip it back over, and we can begin setting up Ubuntu on the Pi!